Precedence-Constrained Decision Trees and Coverings: Set covering with precedence constraints

 \subsection{$\ProblemPCMSSC$ via $\ProblemBPCSC$}

-We show how to use an $(\alpha,\beta)$-approximation algorithm for $\ProblemBPCSC$ to obtain an $\br{\bigo\br{\alpha\cdot\beta}, \beta}$-approximation for $\ProblemPCMSSC$.
+We show how to use an $(\alpha,\beta)$-approximation algorithm for $\ProblemBPCSC$ to obtain an $\br{\bigo\br{\alpha\cdot\beta^3}, \beta}$-approximation for $\ProblemPCMSSC$.
 This result seems counterintuitive at first glance, since we are using an algorithm for a problem where the budget denotes the maximal allowed size of the cover to solve a problem where the budget denotes the sum of covering times.
-Our algorithm and its analysis are a generalization of the approach of \cite{ApproxAlgsForOptDTsAndAdapTSPProblems}, where $\ProblemLPGST$ has been solved by using $\ProblemGSO$ as a subroutine.
-Furthermore, their result is based on techniques used for \textit{the minimum latency Travelling Salesman Problem} \cite{PathsTreesMinimumLatencyTours,KTravelingRepairmenProblem}.
+Our algorithm and its analysis are a generalization of the approach of \cite{ApproxAlgsForOptDTsAndAdapTSPProblems}.
+Furthermore, their result is based on techniques used for the \textsc{Minimum Latency Travelling Salesman Problem} \cite{PathsTreesMinimumLatencyTours,KTravelingRepairmenProblem}.